plone/documentation/docs/contributing/core/index.md

 .venv/bin/pytest src/plone.app.multilingual -v -k "robot"
 ```

-After the package level tests pass with your change, you can {ref}`contributing-core-create-a-pull-request-label` and let CI run and ask Jenkins to run the full test suite.
+After the package level tests pass with your change, you can {ref}`contributing-core-create-a-pull-request-label`, which will start the CI checks.
+After all CI checks pass, then you can ask Jenkins to run the full test suite.

-However, if CI or Jenkins report a test failure that you want to troubleshoot locally, you can run the full test suite to ensure other packages aren't affected by the change.
+If either CI or Jenkins report a test failure, and you want to troubleshoot it locally, then you can run the full test suite to ensure other packages aren't affected by the change.
-It takes a while to run the full unit test suite.
+It takes about 15-20 minutes to run the full unit test suite.

 ```shell
 .venv/bin/pytest